The Best Noodles For Pho – Essential Guide

 Saucepan On The Stove:

-1. Place the lid on top of the saucepan, and make sure the water is brought to simmer.
+1. Place the lid on top of the saucepan, and make sure the water boiled.

-3. Strain the broth and add seasoning according to your preference.
-You can dilute super rich-flavored broth using water until you have the flavor you’re seeking.
+3. Strain the broth and add seasoning.
+Dilute the super rich-flavored broth using water until you have the flavor you want.

 Keep the broth inside mason jars that are kept in the refrigerator.
 If you plan to freeze any broth left over, make sure to leave a quarter inch space on top to avoid an explosion in the jar.
 Broth can last for approximately one week in the refrigerator.